Read articles about the benefits of opening a Donor Advised Fund with The San Francisco Foundation.

 The advantages for donor advised funds and supporting organizations at the Foundation are numerous.
 In addition to the ease and efficiency of our donor advised funds, through the Foundation’s Donor Choice program, a private foundation can recommend an investment manager for their donor advised fund if the amount of the fund is greater than $5 million.

-If you have a private foundation client that is looking for an exit strategy or needs to meet their distribution requirement, please contact Philanthropic Services staff at firstname.lastname@example.org or 415.733.8500 with questions.
+If you have a private foundation client that is looking for an exit strategy or needs to meet their distribution requirement, please contact Development and Donor Services staff at firstname.lastname@example.org or 415.733.8500 with questions.

 Seven Steps to Terminating Private Foundations